ub-math/exam_guides/docs/instructor.md

   - join the exam Zoom meeting from their phone or tablet using the [exams.math.buffalo.edu/zoom](https://exams.math.buffalo.edu/zoom) webpage.
   - access the exam using their computers using the [exams.math.buffalo.edu](https://exams.math.buffalo.edu) webpage.
 The exam password for this webpage will be provided to them at the beginning of the exam.
+* Explain to the students how they will be submitting their exams (using Gradescope, UBLearns etc.).
+It is good to create a sample assignment that students can use before the exam to familiarize themselves with the submission process.
 * Refer students to the [Student’s Guide](index.md) for detailed instructions.

     <div class="alert alert-dismissible alert-info">